Visit the rat temple in India

 Many mention the fact that if one inadvertently crushes a rat one must replace it with a silver rat statue that can be found on the outskirts of the temple.
 This would be written into the temple rules.
 I visited Karni Mata 4 times and saw several rats crushed but never these statues.
 Nevertheless, you should still be careful where you put your feet because rats are everywhere!

 Somehow, feeding the rats is making an offering to Durga.
 Dozens and dozens of large stalls are present in the vicinity of Karni Mata Mandir.
 They offer a wide selection of food for rats.
 It’s a great luxury to be a rat in Deshnoke, I swear.
-I think rodents in New Delhi and Mumbai are jealous.
+I heard that ones of Delhi are jealous…

 The entrance to the temple is completely free.
 However there are fees for the photographs (for foreign tourists).
 I paid INR 30 to take pictures only with my smartphone.
 There is a little extra money if you use a camera.